Leaving.

 HOW DO I WORK OUT IF A CHARGE IS FAIR?

-For you, it might involve a fair bit of effort, but our Housing Advisor has learned from past cases and can go through it with you in an advice appointment.
+For you, it might involve a fair bit of effort, but our advisors have learned from past cases and can go through it with you in an advice appointment.

 WHAT HAPPENS IF NONE OF THIS WORKS?